Anadea/anadea_blog/content/posts/a-first-look-at-webassembly-gainer-that-will-turn-browsers-into-power-lifters/index.md

 ---
+ceoTitle: A First Look at WebAssembly - Turning Browsers Into Power Lifters
-title: A First Look at WebAssembly - Turning Browsers Into Power Lifters
+title: A First Look at WebAssembly - Gainer That Will Turn Browsers Into Power Lifters
+breadcrumbs: Impressions from WebAssembly
+slug: a-first-look-at-webassembly-gainer-that-will-turn-browsers-into-power-lifters
+draft: true
-publishDate: '2017-03-15T00:00:00Z'
+publishDate: 2017-03-15T00:00:00Z
-authors: []
+image: WebAssembly.jpg
+og_image: WebAssembly.jpg
 description: Evolution never stops.
 All things come into the world, grow and fade away in the end, letting other things take their place - that's the circle of life.
 Being a part of life, web browsers can't escape the same fate.
   It's time for them to grow and evolve.
 Today we'll look at WebAssembly.
 It's a pretty interesting technology that can take web browsers to a new level.
-image: WebAssembly.jpg
-og_image: WebAssembly.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries: []
-categories: []
 ---
 Evolution never stops.
 All things come into the world, grow and fade away in the end, letting other things take their place - that's the circle of life.
 Being a part of life, web browsers can't escape the same fate.
 It's time for them to grow and evolve.